yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 ## Human Pose Estimation

-This section explains all concepts we faces so it little bit longer but the robust understnading of those commands and code will empower you to go through the rest of the exercise with high fulfilment feeling.
+This section explains all concepts we faces so it little bit longer but the robust understnading of those commands and code will empower you to go through the rest of the exercise with fulfilment feeling.

 Check the [input section](https://docs.openvinotoolkit.org/latest/_models_intel_human_pose_estimation_0001_description_human_pose_estimation_0001.html#inputs) of the `human-pose-estimation-0001` model to make sure what is input expectation.

-the expectations are:
+The expectations are:

 | name | B (batch size) | C (number of color channels) | H (image height) | W (image width) | color order |
 |-------|----------------|------------------------|------------------|-----------------|-------------|